Product Lifecycle Management: 4 Tips for Competitive Digital Healthcare Innovations

 Worldwide Regulatory Environment in Dynamic Phase

 Tip #3: Focus on emergent opportunities as the regulatory side of the business adapts to healthcare's innovative disruptions.
-Regulatory concerns have always been at the forefront in healthcare but in the context of an industry being reshaped by innovation - now's the time to face the challenge eyes open and forward-facing.
+Regulatory concerns have always been at the forefront in healthcare, but in the context of an industry being reshaped by innovation, now's the time to face the challenge with eyes open and forward-facing.

-Regulatory processes continue to be the most frequently reported challenge slowing the development and delivery of digital health devices, according to the Jabil survey.
-Nearly half (45%) of Jabil survey participants affirm being concerned or challenged with regulatory processes, certifications and approvals.
+Regulatory processes continue to be the most frequently reported challenge slowing the adoption of digital health devices, according to the Jabil survey.
+More than half (55%) of Jabil survey participants affirm being concerned or challenged with regulatory processes, certifications and approvals.
 This finding has extra implications considering digital health solutions are likely to be updated more often than non-digital solutions.

-2020 has been a dynamic year for growth and adoption of digital health technology, due largely to the unique impacts of the COVID-19 pandemic driving RPM and telehealth utilization, as well as recent and significant U.S. government actions, such as the 21st Century Cures Act from 2016 and the associated rules released in March of 2020 by CMS and the ONC.
+2021 has been a dynamic year for growth and adoption of digital health technology, due largely to the unique impacts of the COVID-19 pandemic driving remote patient monitoring and telehealth utilization, as well as recent and significant U.S. government actions, such as the 21st Century Cures Act from 2016 and the associated rules released in March of 2020 by CMS and the ONC.

 In the European Union (EU), the Medical Device Regulation (MDR) will soon be replacing the Medical Device Directive (MDD), which means new definitions, classification rules and requirements.
 Regulatory requirements are complex, and the landscape is actively shifting, particularly in application to digital health solutions.
 Modular design architectures, which address the "non-therapy" portion of a medical device for more timely product performance enhancements, may be the optimal approach for minimizing the complexity of regulatory approvals.